piyushagarwal08/JU-Notes/Automation.md

 Ans. ```Analytics Expert```
 5. Bhavisha is using Bot Insight and wants to confirm the data types in the Data Profile tab.
 Which role should she be assigned?
 Ans. ```Analytics Expert```
+6. Bot Insight enables the operations organization to discover which two of the following?
+Ans. ```Operational Insights,Business Insights```

 (Score 100%)

 # Assesment (Web Control Room)